ember-learn/ember-blog/content/ember-4-0-released.md

 ### APIs Removed in 4.0

-Below we've listed some of the most significant API removals in Ember.js 4.0. and for an full list of removals, see the [Ember.js 3.x deprecation guide](https://deprecations.emberjs.com/v3.x).
+Below we've listed some of the most significant API removals in Ember.js 4.0.
+For a complete list of removals, see the [Ember.js 3.x deprecation guide](https://deprecations.emberjs.com/v3.x).

 - `Ember.Logger` is removed in favor of native `console` APIs.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_ember-console-deprecate-logger).